- Introduction

 Basic Rights Retained

 As a green card holder, you retain your permanent resident status even if your card expires.
 This includes the right to live and work in the U.S. Understanding your rights is essential for navigating daily life and ensuring you can advocate for yourself when necessary.
-Being aware of your rights can help you make informed decisions about your residency.
+Being aware of your rights can help you make informed decisions about your residency and protect your interests.
+Knowledge of your rights can also empower you to seek assistance when needed, ensuring that you have the support necessary to navigate any challenges that may arise.

 Limitations with an Expired Green Card

 However, certain limitations come into play with an expired card.
 You may face difficulties in proving your status when seeking employment, renewing your driver’s license, or traveling abroad.
 Being aware of these limitations can help you prepare and mitigate potential challenges.
-Knowing how to address these issues can empower you to navigate your daily life more effectively.
+Knowing how to address these issues can empower you to navigate your daily life more effectively and maintain your rights as a permanent resident.
+Understanding the resources available to you can also enhance your ability to overcome these obstacles, ensuring that you can continue to thrive in your new home.

 Renewing Your Green Card